boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-and-bold-reports-in-an-ack-cluster.md

 19. For more details on configuring the application startup, please refer to the [this](#application-startup).

-# Bold BI and Bold Reports Auto Deployment using Helm
+# Deploy Bold BI and Bold Reports using Helm

 The following steps will guide you through the process of deploying Bold BI and Bold Reports using Helm in an Alibaba Cloud Kubernetes (ACK) cluster.